kapple19/OceanAcoustics.jl/README.md

 This package is an implementation of ocean acoustics models found in literature, written in the Julia programming language.

+Note, this package is still under development, and not yet registered.

 ## Installation
 At the Julia REPL, execute the following commands.